How To Take The Weight Of The World Off Your Shoulders

 Even your beautiful body breathes itself of it’s own volition.

 There are lots of other ways that life moves forward – in your own world – without your involvement.
 Look for these.
 Experiment with letting other duties fall into this category.
 People aren’t ever going to pick up the slack if they think you have it covered.
-There is a whole other life to live outside of doing.
+There is a whole other life to live outside of doing. - Check in with your body.
+Are you gripping life?
+Can you breathe?
+Are you lost in your thinking?

 The breath is the perfect access point to the present moment.
 Exhale to the point of your body dropping ever so slightly.
 Do this throughout the day.
 Build your body-awareness like a muscle.

-3. Trust the deeper wisdom inside.
+What I have noticed is that this practice alone can have the most fascinating ripple effect.
+Peace and flow are possible when we give them a small window to emerge.
+Remember that you can’t stress yourself into a state of peace. - Trust the deeper wisdom inside.
 You are a spiritual being that is connected at all times to a deeper wisdom.
 Call it intuition, God, spirit, source whatever works for you – it is there waiting to be called upon.
 Remember that it truly isn’t all up to you.

 Sound too simple?
 I promise you these 3 steps alone can give your shoulders the break they deserve.
 But don’t take my word for it.
 Try them out and see for yourself.